SimonPadbury/baselayer-3/_src/typography.md

 In this case, you don’t want to place the `t-underline-none` on the `<a href="">` itself, but only on the inner element.

-You will also want to style the outer `<a href="">` e.g. with the `block` utility (for `display:block`), and add more styles to this inner element text, so that it is not the same color as the link label.
+You will usually also want to style the outer `<a href="">` e.g. with the `block` utility (for `display:block`), and add more styles to this inner element text, so that it is not the same color as the link label.

-In the example below, see how only the inner element _not_ styled with `t-underline-none` behaves as the link text.
+In the example below, see how the “Lorem ipsum” paragraph does not look like link text, and does not visually respond like link text, even though it is within the link panel.

 <a class="my-3 p-3 bg-gray bg-100 dark:bg-900" href="#/">
   <p>Link label (title)</p>